mvertes/parscan/docs/modules/interp.md

   `"f:<path>"` for file).
 Pushes new data and code to the VM incrementally.
   Calls `main()` automatically if defined.
 - **`Repl(in io.Reader) error`** -- interactive read-eval-print loop.
-  Accumulates multiline input when the scanner reports an incomplete block (`scan.ErrBlock`).
+  Feeds input line by line to `Eval`.
+When `Eval` returns `scan.ErrBlock` (the scanner detected an unbalanced block), the prompt switches to `>>` and the line is accumulated for retry on the next input.

 ## Internal design

 ### Incremental evaluation

 `Eval` tracks the previous lengths of `Data` and `Code`.
-On each call it compiles new source, then pushes only the delta to the VM.
+On each call it removes the trailing `Exit` instruction added by the previous run (`PopExit`), compiles new source, then pushes only the delta to the VM.
 This allows the REPL to build up state across evaluations without recompiling everything.
+The entry point for the new code is `max(codeOffset, i.Entry)`, so module-level init code runs before `main`.

 ### Lazy fixpoint (via compiler)